-A business model should be flexible, profitable, and able to adapt to changing conditions, competition and any adverse condition in order to continue building revenue.
+A business model should be flexible, profitable, and able to adapt to changing conditions, competition, and any adverse conditions in order to continue building revenue.
 As such, ransomware efforts are a highly successful business and becoming increasingly so week by week.
 Ransomware operators have become very adept at modifying their modus operandi to maneuver around organizations’ security defensives and outwit software.
 They’ve even mastered the skill of recruiting legitimate tools and applications to become part of their twisted machinations.

 Cyber criminals have been increasing their ransoms, – Ryuk is especially known for going after organizations with deep pockets.
 Ryuk and Sodinokibi are now collecting average ransomware payments of $111,000.
 As the lucrative nature of this business draws growing numbers of malware operators, malicious code on the black market is also increasing rapidly – it’s big business on the dark web.
 It’s not only popular, it’s not expensive and easy to use.

 As different buyers purchase the malware, variants emerge, making it easier to escape detection by security products.
 Many of these products can no longer recognize malware as malware.